DRedDevil04/PuzzleGame/README.md

 ## Prerequisites
    - The java program used to make the game can only run in a NetBeans environment.
+   - You can download the JAR file in the main branch to run it directly.
+   - Code is available in the master branch

 Here are the rules for playing the 9-Box Puzzle Game: